 On July 16, 2014, we entered into a License Agreement with Intellia, LLC (now Intellia Therapeutics, Inc.), or the Intellia Agreement, as amended, under which we granted Intellia an exclusive worldwide license, with the right to sublicense, to certain CRISPR-Cas9 technology for a defined field of human therapeutics in exchange for Intellia stock.
 The Intellia Agreement included a license to certain of our future CRISPR-Cas9 intellectual property until such time as our direct or indirect ownership percentage in Intellia dropped below 10%, called the IP cut-off date, which occurred on January 30, 2018.
 Intellia granted us an exclusive worldwide license, with the right to sublicense, to its CRISPR-Cas9 technology for all fields outside of the defined field of human therapeutics, including a license to certain of Intellia's future CRISPR-Cas9 intellectual property until the IP cut-off date.
-Each party had the right to opt-in to any licenses in its field of use entered into by the other party prior to the IP cut-off date, subject to the terms and conditions of such license, and Intellia opted in to our Pioneer Agreement and thus has a license to the Pioneer background CRISPR-Cas9 intellectual property.
-As discussed in the "Legal Proceedings" section, in an interim decision, an arbitration panel ruled that our chRDNA patent family, as it pertains to Cas9 chRDNAs, is part of our exclusive license to Intellia; however, the arbitration panel granted us an exclusive leaseback for our CB-010 product candidate.
-Under the Intellia Agreement, each party is responsible for 30% of the other party's expenses for prosecution and maintenance of the licensed intellectual property, including 30% reimbursement of the patent prosecution and maintenance costs that we pay to UC/Vienna as described below.
+Each party had the right to opt-in to any licenses in its field of use entered into by the other party prior to the IP cut-off date, subject to the terms and conditions of such license, and Intellia Oriense and Intellia's responsible for 30% of the other party's expenses for prosecution and maintenance of the licensed intellectual property, including 30% reimbursement of the patent prosecution and maintenance costs that we pay to UC/Vienna as described below.
 The milestones and royalties set forth in the Intellia Agreement are those in the UC/Vienna Agreement and so we pass through any payments received from Intellia to UC/Vienna.
-The Intellia Agreement continues for the life of the license
+The Intellia Agreement continues for the licensed patents and patent applications; provided, however that either party may terminate upon the occurrence of certain events.

 In 2018, Intellia initiated an arbitration proceeding over whether two patent families relating, respectively, to CRISPR-Cas9 chRDNA guides and Cas9 scaffolds, were included in the Intellia Agreement.
 In 2019, we received an interim award from the arbitration panel determining that both patent families are included in the Intellia Agreement, but the panel granted us an exclusive leaseback to Cas9 chRDNA guides under economic terms to be negotiated by the parties.
 In 2020, the arbitration panel clarified that the leaseback relates solely to our CB-010 product candidate.
 On June 16, 2021, the parties entered into a leaseback agreement, or the Leaseback Agreement, which resolved the dispute and, on July 21, 2021, the arbitration panel dismissed the arbitration with prejudice.
-Pursuant to the Leaseback Agreement, in exchange for Intellia's grant to us of an exclusive license to certain intellectual property relating to CRISPR-Cas9, including Cas9 chRDNAs, for use solely in the manufacture of our CB-010 product candidate, we will pay Intellia an upfront cash payment of \$1.0 million as well as up to \$23.0 million in potential future regulatory and sales milestones, and we will owe Intellia low- to mid- single-digit percent royalties on net sales of our CB-010 product candidate by us, our affiliates, and sublicensees until the expiration, abandonment, or invalidation of the last patent within the intellectual property relating to CRISPR-Cas9, including that relating to Cas9 chRDNAs (i.e., 2036, without patent term adjustment or patent term extension).
+Pursuant to the Leaseback Agreement, in exchange for Intellia's grant to us of an exclusive license to certain intellectual property relating to CRISPR-Cas9, including Cas9 chRDNAs, for use solely in the manufacture of our CB-010 product candidate, we will pay Intellia an upfront cash payment of \$1.0 million as well as up to \$23.0 million in potential future regulatory and sales milestones, and we will owe Intellia low- to mid- single-digit percent royalties on net sales of our CB-010 product candidate by us, our affiliates, and sublicensees until the expiration, abandonment, or invalidation of the last patent within the intellectual property relating to CRISPR-Cas9, including that relating to CRISPR-Cas9, including that relating to CRISPR-Cas9, including that relating to CRISPR-Cas9, including the relating to CRISPR-Cas9, including the relation product candidate by us, our affiliates, and sublicensees until the expiration, abandonment, or invalidation of the last patent within the intellectual property relating to CRISPR-Cas9, including that relating to Cas9 chRDNAs (i.e., 2036, without patent term adjustment or patent term extension).